Identity at Work

 The job search process can present many questions and concerns for international students.
 Learn how to develop a search strategy, understand your work authorization status, and how to connect with U.S. employers.

-As a lesbian, gay, bisexual or transgender (LGBT) student or alum, you may have find yourself in need of additional career exploration and research to best align your values and goals with a supportive work environment.
-Discover workplace resources and tips for making decisions regarding sexual orientation as it relates to job searching.
+As a lesbian, gay, bisexual or transgender (LGBT) student or alum, you may find yourself in need of additional career exploration and research to best align your values and goals with a supportive work environment.
+Discover workplace resources and tips for making decisions regarding sexual orientation or gender identity as it relates to job searching.

 In our increasingly diverse society, religion plays a large role that defines where we live, work and our overall worldview.
 Explore how religious identity and expression intersects with career and work.

 Your background has given you a unique perspective and experience that can benefit any organization.
 It is important to reflect on those experiences and identify how you can highlight that in the job and internship process.
-(A student of color is a student who identifies as one or more of the following racial or ethnic groups: African, Alaskan Native, Asian, Black, Chican, Desi, Hispanic, Indigenous, Latinx, Native, Native Hawaiian, and Pacific Islander)
+(A student of color is a student who identifies as one or more of the following racial or ethnic groups: African, Alaskan Native, Asian, Black, Chicanx, Desi, Hispanic, Indigenous, Latinx, Native American, Native Hawaiian, and Pacific Islander)

 Choosing when and how to disclose a disability, whether invisible or visible is an important and personal decision.
 Understanding your options regarding accommodations and support in the workplace is essential in choosing an employer.